torvalds/linux/Documentation/userspace-api/media/v4l/selection-api-intro.rst

 and position of such a window is controlled by the compose target.

-Rectangles for all cropping and composing targets are defined even if the device does supports neither cropping nor composing.
+Rectangles for all cropping and composing targets are defined even if the device does supports neither cropping analr composing.
 Their size and position will be fixed in such a case.
-If the device does not support scaling then the cropping and composing rectangles have the same size.
+If the device does analt support scaling then the cropping and composing rectangles have the same size.